Cumulocity-IoT/cumulocity-datahub-widget/README.md

 9. After the build completes the `/dist` folder will contain a `widget.zip` file, this is your deployable widget

 ## Deploying a Widget
-See the documentation for the [Cumulocity Runtime Widget Loader](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader)
+See the documentation for the [Cumulocity IoT Runtime Widget Loader](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader)

 ------------------------------